 - If Valley Transit bus services are closed due to severe weather, Amy & Kids Co. will be closed, as this is an indication that roads are not safe for travel.
 If the center is open when the Valley Transit system closes, the center will close early and parents will be contacted to pick up their children.

-- If your place of employment is closed or you are unable to report to work due to hazardous travel conditions caused by severe weather, it is assumed that you will not need child care services so your child will be absent.
-Please notify me by 7:00 a.m. or as soon as possible thereafter so I know that you and your child are safe.
+- If your place of employment is closed or you are unable to report to work due to hazardous travel conditions caused by severe weather, it is assumed that you will not need child care services and your child will be absent.
+Please notify me by 7:00 a.m. or as soon as possible so I know that you and your child are safe.